-- OpenCL (open computing Language): a framework for writing programs that execute across heterogeneous platforms considering CPUs, GPUs, and other processors. - Initiated by Apple Inc. Now AMD, Intel, NVIDIA, etc. - AMD gave up CTM (close to Metal) and decided to support OpenCL - Nvidia will full support openCL1.0 Participating companies.
+- OpenCL (open computing Language): a framework for writing programs that execute across heterogeneous platforms considering CPUs, GPUs, and other processors. - Initiated by Apple Inc. Now AMD, Intel, NVIDIA, etc. - AMD gave up CTM (close to Metal) and decided to support OpenCL - Nvidia, Intel, Cell support openCL now.